Sugar is an important source of energy for your body — but it can also be a primary cause of all kinds of health problems, including headaches.

 The first thing to do is avoid added sugar.
 That doesn’t mean you have to kiss all candy goodbye, but be mindful of how much added sugar you eat each day.

 After you’ve limited added sugars, it’s also good to limit simple carbohydrates.

-Again, not all carbs are bad!
-You can have Olive Garden breadsticks — really!
-Just don’t indulge in the “never-ending” portion size.
+Not all carbs are bad!
+You can have restaurant breadsticks — really — but it’s best to avoid the “never-ending” portion size.
 Simple, or refined, carbohydrates break down into glucose in your body very quickly, which makes them fodder for blood sugar spikes and drops.

 Regular exercise is another great way to keep your blood sugar level.
 It helps reduce stress (oh yeah, reducing stress also helps) and keeps your glucose levels down.

 Whether you want to take regular walks, go on a bike ride, or try a pole dancing class, it’ll all help your sugar headaches in the long run.
 If you’re using that sugar as movement fuel, it hangs around in your bloodstream less, sparing you from headaches.